 Sometimes the attempt to beautify a home with new and different plants introduces a plant that spreads out of control and "invades" the native plant community.
 Invasive plants present a threat when they alter the ecology of the native plant community.
 This impact may extend to an alteration of the landscape should the invasive plant destabilize the geomorphology of the watershed (Malanson, 2002).
-The spread of Japanese knotweed (Polygonum cuspidatum), an exotic, invasive plant gaining a foothold in Stony

-Clove, is an example of a plant capable of causing such a disruption.
+The spread of Japanese knotweed (Fallopia japonica), an exotic, invasive plant gaining a foothold in West Kill, is an example of a plant capable of causing such a disruption.
 As its common name implies, Japanese knotweed's origins are in Asia, and it was brought to this county as an ornamental garden plant.
 This plant spreads rapidly on disturbed sites and prefers the moist, open conditions of the stream edge and bank for colonization.
 After establishing itself, Japanese knotweed will shade out existing vegetation and form dense stands along the bank.
 The primary concern with this plant is that it will reduce the ability of a stream bank to resist erosion.
 Although the impact of a Japanese knotweed invasion on the ecology of the riparian area is not fully understood, this plant may also displace other life dependent on the native vegetation for shelter, food or cover.

-Figure 5 Knotweed's leaf pattern.
+Figure 4 Knotweed's leaf pattern

-Figure 6 Dense stand of knotweed.
+Figure 5 Dense stand of Knotweed

 Japanese knotweed spreads primarily by vegetative means.
-Often, earthmoving contractors, highway department crews or gardeners transfer small portions of the roots in fill or soil that gets dumped on a stream bank.
+Often, earthmoving contractors, highway department crews or gardeners transfer small portions of the roots in fill or soil that get dumped on a stream bank.
 These roots then grow into a new plant that soon becomes a colony.
 Once in the riparian area, high flows scouring the bank may spread portions of the root downstream where it establishes new colonies on disturbed sites or sediment deposits.
-The above ground portion dies back each fall and re-grows to a height of 6-9 feet tall each spring.
-The canopy of the dense stands of bamboo-like stalks, covered by large heart shaped leaves (Fig. 5), blocks out almost all light from reaching the soil (Fig. 6), thereby shading out other plants and leaving the soil bare.
+The aboveground portion dies back each fall and re-grows to a height of 6-9 feet tall each spring.
+The canopy of the dense stands of bamboo-like stalks, covered by large heart shaped leaves (Photo 4), blocks out almost all light from reaching the soil (Photo 5), thereby shading out other plants and leaving the soil bare.

 Japanese knotweed is very difficult to control.
-The broad use of herbicides, while potentially effective following a protocol of repeated treatments by a professional certified applicator, does present risks due to the threat the chemicals pose to water quality and the fragile aquatic ecosystem.
+The broad use of herbicides, while partially effective, is not a viable option due to the threat the chemicals pose to water quality and the fragile aquatic ecosystem.
 Mechanical control, by cutting or pulling, is labor intensive and requires regular attention to remove any re-growth.
 Biological controls are untested.
-The first step for residents and those who manage land and infrastructure in Stony Clove is to familiarize themselves with the appearance and habits of knotweed.
+The first step for residents and those who manage land and infrastructure in West Kill is to familiarize themselves with the appearance and habits of knotweed.
 Next, it is important for landowners and land managers to monitor its spread.
 Landowners should avoid practices that would destabilize the stream banks or weaken the natural riparian vegetation that can prevent its spread.
 Any fill material introduced to the riparian area should be tested for the presence of Japanese knotweed.
 Any Japanese knotweed roots pulled or dug up from your property should be disposed of in a manner that will prevent it from spreading or re-establishing itself.

-During the aquatic habitat assessment, the project team mapped the distribution of Japanese knotweed along the Stony Clove creek.
-This mapping exercise did not characterize the area covered by each colony, only the presence of a colony.
+During the stream assessment, the project team mapped the distribution of Japanese knotweed along the West Kill.
+This mapping exercise did not characterize the area covered by each colony, only the presence of a colony (see Section 4, Management Unit Summaries & Recommendations, for detailed findings).